PacificBiosciences/pb-assembly/README.md

 ovlp_HPCdaligner_option=-v -M24 -l500
 ```

-The second phase of corrected read overlapping occurs in a similar fashion to the overlapping performed in the
+The second phase of error-corrected read overlapping occurs in a similar fashion to the overlapping performed in the
-pre-assembly, however no repeat masking is performed as the repeats have already been masked and no consensus is
+pre-assembly, however no repeat masking is performed and no consensus is
 called.
 Overlaps are identified and fed into the final assembly.
 The parameter options work the same
-way as described above in the Pre-assembly section.
+way as described above in the pre-assembly section.

 #### Final Assembly